ZackyStardust/minitalk/README.md

 ## ▶️ How to run
 - Clone this repo.
 - Type ```make```.
 - Open two terminals.
 In one, execute the server.
-Copy the displayer pid.
+Copy the displayed pid.
 - In the second terminal, execute the client.
 The first argument should be the pid, and the second, the string.